poole/hyde/hydejack/_posts/2018-06-30-introducing-hydejack-8.md

 </figure>

-### Lazy-loading images
+### Lazy-Loading Images

 Using lots of images can severely impact the performance of a site.
 It can also cause layout quirks when images pop into existence.
-In Hydejack 8 you have the option to provide `width` and `height` information for your images and let Hydejack load them as readers scroll through the page.
+In Hydejack 8 you have the option to provide `width` and `height` information for your images and let Hydejack lazy-load them as readers scroll the page.

 <figure>
   <video alt="Lazy loading demo" src="/assets/video/lazy-images.mp4" class="border" controls muted autoplay loop><img re-ignore src="/assets/img/lazy-images.jpg"/></video>